junxit/us-congress-code/title-16/chapter-3/sec-558d.md

 section: 558d
 ---

 # § 558d.
-Authorization of appropriations

-There are authorized to be appropriated such sums as may be necessary to carry out the provisions of sections 558a to 558d of this title.
+Incidental expenses

+The Secretaries are authorized to provide for incidental expenses, such as transportation, uniforms, lodging, training, equipment, and subsistence.

 ## Source credit

 (Pub.
+L. 92–300, § 5, as added Pub.
+L. 118–234, title III, § 341, Jan.
+4, 2025, 138 Stat.
+2913.)

+## Notes

+### Editorial Notes

+### Prior Provisions

+A prior section 558d, Pub.
 L. 92–300, § 4, May 18, 1972, 86 Stat.
 147; Pub.
 L. 95–289, § 1, June 5, 1978, 92 Stat.
-289.)

-## Notes

-### Editorial Notes

-### Amendments

-1978—Pub.
-L. 95–289 struck out limitation requiring not more than $100,000 to be appropriated in any one year.

-### Statutory Notes and Related Subsidiaries

-### Effective Date of 1978 Amendment

-Pub.
-L. 95–289, § 2, June 5, 1978, 92 Stat.
-289, provided that: “The amendment made by this Act to the Volunteers in the National Forests Act of 1972 [amending this section] shall become effective October 1, 1978.”
+289, authorized appropriations for former sections 558a to 558d of this title, prior to the general amendment of the Volunteers in the National Forests Act of 1972 by Pub.
+L. 118–234.
+A prior section 5 of Pub.
+L. 92–300, May 18, 1972, 86 Stat.
+147, was set out as a Short Title note under section 558a of this title, prior to the general amendment of the Volunteers in the National Forests Act of 1972 by Pub.
+L. 118–234.